Ricky Charles

 Ricky Charles (born 16 June 1975) is a Grenadian retired footballer who played as a midfielder.
-He played for the Grenada national football team and is his nation's top scorer with 37 goals.
+He played for the Grenada national team and is his nation's top scorer with 37 goals.

 Club career

-Charles played university soccer at Bryant & Stratton College and the University of South Carolina - Spartanburg, and was inducted into the National Junior College Athletic Association Hall of Fame.
+Charles played university soccer at Bryant & Stratton College and the University of South Carolina Spartanburg, and was inducted into the National Junior College Athletic Association Hall of Fame.
 He then played for the New Hampshire Phantoms and Brooklyn Knights, before playing for St. Ann's Rangers in the TT Pro League.

-He had a trial with Football League First Division side West Bromwich Albion in 1996 but was not offered a contract.
+He had a trial with Football League First Division side West Bromwich Albion in summer 1997 but was not offered a contract.

 International career

 Charles scored one goal at the 1995 Caribbean Cup, four goals at the 2001 Caribbean Nations Cup and two goals at the 2005 Caribbean Cup, He has also scored eight goals in twelve qualifying matches for various FIFA World Cups.